 Specific justifications for original state listing are unknown.
 This is likely the result of inadequate documentation.
-Given historical information regarding this species and historical unregulated control of other canids and prairie dogs, listing of this species was due to dwindling numbers.
-By the early 1900's swift fox populations in South Dakota were considered severely depleted.
-Across its range, secondary poisoning from strychnine-laced carcasses used for controlling wolves was considered the primary cause of decline.
-The species is easily trapped and early unregulated harvest may have also contributed to early declines.
+By the early 1900's swift fox populations were considered severely depleted due to habitat conversion, unregulated trapping, and poisoning programs.
+Secondary poisoning from strychnine-laced carcasses used for controlling wolves was considered the primary cause of decline.
+The species is easily trapped, and early unregulated harvest may have also contributed to early declines.
 Continued listing as a state threatened species is recommended.